-However while the opportunities due to the proximity to the rapidly developing Asian economy mean that Yawuru economic strategy must explore them, the Yawuru economic strategy must also recognise local and national markets.
+However while the opportunities due to the proximity to the rapidly developing Asian economy mean that Yawuru economic strategy must also recognise local and national markets.
 This means that investment in developing industries with high local and national demand must also be explored.
 Taking the areas of tourism, agriculture and technology, a case can be argued that Broome and Australian supply and demand data also points out the opportunities in these broad areas.